webalorn/sysnum-2020-project/vhdd/vhdd.md

 ## File description

-Each sector of a `.vhdd` starts with two informations :
+Each sector of a `.vhdd` starts with two informations:
 - type of the sector (32 bits unsigned integer)
 - Size of the sector (32 bits unsigned integer)